risingwavelabs/risingwave-operator/docs/general/api.md

 </em>
 </td>
 <td>
 <p>LogLevel controls the log level of the running nodes.
-Available values are info, error, warn, and debug.
+It can be in any format that the underlying component supports,
+e.g., in the RUST_LOG format for Rust programs.
 Defaults to INFO.</p>
 </td>
 </tr>
 <tr>